-As a PM you should probably be saying "no" more often then "yes".
+As a PM you should probably be saying "no" more often than "yes".
 Great products tend to be very focused, targeted solutions to specific consumer and business problems.
 Identify questions or ask the candidate to directly recall a time when she was forced to say no to a feature request from internal or external stakeholders.

 Evaluating resumes is painful, use the following as filters

-Has shipped a product before
+Has the candidate shipped a product before

 The product manager should not be a relay, they should support the engineering team and the other skilled individuals on the team.
-Dig into customer and stakeholder issues, deeply to better communicate new initiatives to your team.
+Dig into customer and stakeholder issues deeply to better communicate new initiatives to your team.
 You can test for this by asking for writing samples, specs, or asking the candidate to break down one of their favorite products.